 Online MBA after B.Tech: Is It Worth It?

-For B.Tech graduates, an online MBA provides valuable opportunities to enhance their technical skills with business insights through specialisations like IT and business analytics.
+For B.Tech graduates, an online MBA provides valuable opportunities to enhance their technical skills through specialisations like IT and business analytics.
 These can significantly boost their career prospects in their chosen fields.
-Students can study online MBA through an online learning platform without leaving their jobs.
+Students can study an online MBA programme through a digital platform without leaving their jobs.

 An Online MBA is a two-year postgraduate degree programme that helps students master managerial skills such as decision-making, and strategic thinking.
 They learn business principles and management practices, preparing them to handle complex business challenges and take on leadership roles in various industries.
 Popular career paths for B.Tech students after online MBA include Business Analyst, IT Manager, and Marketing with a technology focus.